Wednesday, January 4, 2012

 By William Morris, DAOM, PhD, LAc

 East Asian medical research focuses on quantitative means of proof.
 This affects the information obtained, thus what become considered best practices.
 I maintain that the world of East Asian medicine might also be understood through qualitative means.
+In this article, I address the thinking behind these forms of research and to provide some examples of, and resources for, qualitative methods.

 Quantitative Research